LeConsulat2/LeConsulat2/README.md

 Some of my projects include:

+1. Full Stack GPT - https://leconsulat2-fullstack-gpt-home-yuvpqy.streamlit.app/ (does require credential logins, happy to provide if CV or job related)
-1. Momentum interactive page using Javascript - https://leconsulat2.github.io/momentum_2/
+2. Momentum interactive page using Javascript - https://leconsulat2.github.io/momentum_2/
-2. Dashboard making from scratch only using Python deployed using Heroku - https://jp-dashboard-3a30a3c59f86.herokuapp.com/
+3. Dashboard making from scratch only using Python deployed using Heroku - https://jp-dashboard-3a30a3c59f86.herokuapp.com/
-3. Kakaotalk Messenger App Clone using HTML and CSS - https://leconsulat2.github.io/kakaotalk_clone_final/
+4. Kakaotalk Messenger App Clone using HTML and CSS - https://leconsulat2.github.io/kakaotalk_clone_final/
-4. Current working on Create-React-App - Movie App - https://ps87dw.csb.app/
+5. Current working on Create-React-App - Movie App - https://ps87dw.csb.app/

 <!---
 LeConsulat2/LeConsulat2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.